-An attorney and founder of The GigaLaw Firm, Doug Isenberg is a recognized leader on Internet law; a domain name arbitrator; a frequent author and speaker on Internet legal issues; and an adjunct professor of computer and cyberspace law.
+An attorney and founder of The GigaLaw Firm, Doug Isenberg is a recognized leader on Internet law; a domain name arbitrator; and a frequent author and speaker on Internet legal issues.
+He has also served as an adjunct professor of computer and cyberspace law.

 The World Trademark Review has said that Doug is “a whiz on all things to do with Internet law and domain names” (World’s Leading Trademark Professionals, 2015 edition); and the Atlanta Business Chronicle has called him an “international authority on Internet law” (September 22, 2006).

 Doug has worked with clients on domain name transactions and disputes since 1996 and today represents some of the world’s largest and best-known brands with respect to their Internet legal matters — including the largest complaint ever filed under the Uniform Domain Name Dispute Resolution Policy (UDRP), which resulted in an order transferring 1,519 domain names to a single client.
 He also serves as a domain name panelist for four of the world's leading dispute providers (see below), including the World Intellectual Property Organization (WIPO).

 Prior to launching The GigaLaw Firm, Doug practiced law at a large firm (Alston & Bird), at a medium-sized intellectual property firm (Needle & Rosenberg, now a part of Ballard Spahr) and as in-house counsel for a global marketing company that represented the International Olympic Committee (IOC).

 Doug is the founder of two Internet companies and, before practicing law, was a newspaper reporter and magazine editor.